serato/app-events/README.md

-# app-events
+# Application Events

-A PHP library for delivering application event data to external consumers
+A PHP library for delivering application event data to external consumers.

+## Events